SVI-Capstone/svi_capstone/README.md

 4. Are the individual components of SVI better at predicting COVID cases, then the rank score?

-5. Are the features identified as necessary to predict COVID cases per 100k consistent across communities (similar size and SVI score)?
+5. Are the features identified in modeling consistent across communities (similar size and SVI score)?

 6. For a defined community, is SVI better at predicting COVID cases by census tracts with overall high/med/low SVI scores?
 [Post MVP]